charanuvs/Secure-Banking-Software/README.md

 Testing the git Repo

 Andrew was here...
-..and Windows is the bwst.
+..and Windows is the best.